Hunter-Drum/Exercise-04c-Enemies/README.md

 There are four levels.
 The first is to introduce the 3 enemies, the second teaches the player to jump, then the third teaches them to wall jump.
 Last, the fourth level is a combination of all of them, making it bigger and more maze-like so the player has to explore to find all the monsters.
 I drew the stars for the background, the portal to the next level, the three aliens, the ship parts, the idle and jumping pose, and a 7 frame walking animation.
 I also added music to each level.
+Not sure if this counts for a point, but I made the charging enemy able to go left and right.

 ## References